stevavoliajvar/stop_cloudflare/what-to-do.md

 - Try not to use their service.
 Remember you are being watched by Cloudflare.
+  - I'm in your TLS, sniffin' your passworz

 - Search for other website.
 There are many alternatives and opportunites on the internet!

+- Convince your friends to use [Tor](https://www.torproject.org/download/tor/) on the daily basis.
+  - Anonymity should be the standard of the open internet!
+  - Do note that the Tor project dislikes this cloudflare-tor project.

-- If your browser is Firefox, use one of these add-ons.
+- If your browser is Firefox, use one of these add-ons below.

 ### Add-ons